berkeman/glansigt/_posts/2019-06-05-performance.markdown

 The important tricks that we've just seen are used by the Accelerator to maximize data read and write performance, in particular:

-  - Data is stored in a compressed format, and
+  - data is stored in a compressed format, and
-  - Data is split into several files, _slices_, and processed in parallel.
+  - data is split into several files, _slices_, and processed in parallel.

 In addition, the Accelerator